that-recsys-lab/public-web/pages/01.home/people/burke/default.md

 ### RecSys

 I have been conducting research in the area of recommender systems since the mid-1990s, and have been involved with the [ACM Recommender Systems Conference](http://recsys.acm.org/) since its founding.
-Since 2017, I am the chair of the steering committee for the conference.
+I was the chair of the steering committee for the conference from 2017 to 2020.

 ### Contact